 We aim to strengthen management supervision, speed up decision making and deliver efficient business administration through a system centered on the Board of Directors, which includes two outside directors, and the Board of Corporate Auditors.

-The Board of Directors, consisting of eight directors (including two outside directors), makes decisions on important matters and oversees business execution.
+The Board of Directors, consisting of nine directors (including two outside directors), makes decisions on important matters and oversees business execution.
 The President & Representative Director serves as chairman of the Board of Directors meetings.
 We have sought to both energize the Board of Directors and assure quick and efficient decision making by reducing the number of directors and introducing an executive officer system.